Psoriasis

 Injections

 If your psoriasis is severe and other treatments haven’t helped or aren’t suitable for you, your doctor may suggest a biological medicine.
-These are given as injections under your skin or into a vein.
+Biological medicines are given as injections under your skin or infusions into your vein.
 Biological medicines block chemicals in your body that cause inflammation.
 Examples include etanercept, infliximab, ustekinumab and ixekizumab.

 Living with psoriasis

-Having psoriasis can make you feel anxious and depressed, especially if you feel self-conscious about how your skin looks.
-If you’re feeling like this, speak to your doctor, as they will be able to offer further advice and support.
+Having psoriasis can make you feel anxious and depressed, especially if you’re self-conscious about how your skin looks.
+If you’re feeling like this, speak to your doctor because they will be able to offer further advice and support.
 Charities and support groups can also offer useful advice.
-For more information, see our section: Other helpful websites.

 You can’t pass psoriasis onto other people.
 So there’s no reason why you shouldn’t go swimming, have sex or take part in any of your usual activities.
 If sex is uncomfortable due to psoriasis in your groin or genital area, using a condom and lubrication may help.